mikecroucher/Git_Academic_Benefits/Readme.md

 It's not just about code.....

-* [Build your own websites using GitHub pasges](https://pages.github.com/).
+* [Build your own websites using GitHub pages](https://pages.github.com/).
 Every repo can have its own website served directly from GitHub
 * [Put your presentations on GitHub](https://github.com/hakimel/reveal.js/).
 I use reveal.js combined with GitHub pages to build and serve my presentations.
 That way, whenever I turn up at an event to speak I can use whatever computer is plugged into the projector.
 No more 'I don't have the right adaptor' hell for me.
 * [Write your next grant proposal](http://www.walkingrandomly.com/?p=5649).
-Use Markdown, LaTex or some other git-friendly text format and use git and GitHub to collaboratively write your next grant proposal
+Use Markdown, LaTeX or some other git-friendly text format and use git and GitHub to collaboratively write your next grant proposal.

 The movie below is a visualisation showing how a large H2020 grant proposal called OpenDreamKit was built on GitHub.
 Can you guess when the deadline was based on the activity?